Olivier-Boudeville/OSDL-Snake/yag/doc/yag-osdl.rst

 The `annotate-images.sh <https://github.com/Olivier-Boudeville/OSDL-Snake/blob/master/yag/annotate-images.sh>`_ script (which uses `handle-image.sh <https://github.com/Olivier-Boudeville/OSDL-Snake/blob/master/yag/handle-image.sh>`_) will guide you and will trigger the appropriate tools.

-That is, it will first fire a text editor for each encountered *gallery* when scanning your content tree.
+That is, it will first fire a text editor for each encountered *gallery* when scanning your content tree, in order that, if wanted, you can comment any of them.

+..
+Note:: Each time a text will be requested from the YAG-OSDL user, the spawned editor will start with an explanatory placeholder that begins with the ``#`` character.

+		  It can be safely replaced by actual information, knowing that YAG-OSDL will ignore all lines starting with ``#`` afterwards.

+		  In the specific case of comments, their text may include (well-formed) HTML mark-up.

 On the example above, it would be first ``MySnapshots``, then ``GoldWashing``, and then ``InsideVillage``.
 In each of the corresponding files, feel free to give overall information relative to the content in that gallery directory.

 After this gallery-commenting phase, the next phase will be the *per-content* commenting.
 Indeed, for each image in the content tree, ``annotate-images.sh`` will launch the specified image viewer to display that picture (so that you are reminded of it), and then a first text editor is fired, where you may enter any *comments* [#]_ you may have regarding that content.